-All payments shall be remitted strictly by means of electronic transfers.
+Wherever possible, payments shall be effected by means of electronic transfers rather than by cheques.

 Special payments to creditors shall only be made with the express approval of the Chief Financial Officer, who shall be satisfied that there are compelling reasons for making such payments prior to the normal bi-week / week / month end processing.
-The ChiefFinancial

-Officer shall ensure that payments to suppliers are made within 30 days of receiving the valid tax invoice from the end user department certified by the Head of the Department that the service / goods rendered / delivered satisfactorily.
+The Chief Financial Officer shall ensure that payments to suppliers are made within 30 days of receiving the valid tax invoice provided that the service / goods was rendered / deliveredsatisfactory.